DropdownComponent/book-search-app/README.md

 <h1 align="center">📚 Book Search App<br><p>https://main.d1k1bsy344lgng.amplifyapp.com/ </p></h1>

 <p align="center">
   A dynamic book search application that allows users to effortlessly find and explore books.
-Crafted using Next.js and TailwindCSS, backed by a powerful server to provide seamless book data.
+Crafted using Next.js and TailwindCSS, the application is designed with scalability in mind, ensuring it transcends the typical one-page app structure.
+The backend service resides in a separate branch called "server" and is deployed using Render, emphasizing a clear isolation between the client and server.
 </p>

 <p align="center">